Elle Macpherson

 She is known for her record five cover appearances for the Sports Illustrated Swimsuit Issue beginning in the 1980s, leading to her nickname "The Body", coined by Time in 1989.
 She is the founder, primary model, and creative director for a series of business ventures, including Elle Macpherson Intimates, a lingerie line, and The Body, a line of skin care products.
-She has been the host and executive producer of Britain & Ireland's Next Top Model from 2010 to 2013.
+She was the host and executive producer of Britain & Ireland's Next Top Model from 2010 to 2013.
 She is an executive producer of NBC's Fashion Star and was the host for the first season.